phetsims/phet-info/doc/new-dev-onboarding.md

  <a id='env-setup'>

-## :technologist: Development Environment Setup
+## 👩‍💻 Development Environment Setup

 Itching to dig into the code?
 The following are the steps needed in order to start sim development: